okuvshynov/experiments/llama_duo/README.md

 # llama duo - asyncronous speculative decoding for llama3.

 llama duo is an attempt to make a simple speculative decoding work in parallel with the main model.
+It is mostly intended to work in situations when 2 machines are available anyway (e.g. Mac Mini and laptop) and we attempt to use the second device to speed up the text generation.

 Not every hardware/model combination would benefit from such setup, here are some examples where it worked reasonably well:
-1. Llama3-8B @ fp16 running on Apple M2 24Gb laptop and Llama3-8B@Q4 running Apple M1 16Gb mac mini.
+1. Llama3-8B @ fp16 running on Apple M2 24GB and Llama3-8B @ Q4 running Apple M1 16GB mac mini.
-2. Llama3-70B @ Q8 running on M2 Ultra GPU and Llama3-8B @Q4 running on same M2 Ultra CPUs.
+2. Llama3-70B @ Q8 running on M2 Ultra GPU and Llama3-8B @ Q4 running on same M2 Ultra CPUs.
+3. Llama3-8B @ Q8 running on Apple M1 16GB and Llama3-8B @ Q4 running on Apple M2.

 The benefits of doing it:
-1. You can run a decent speculative model without incurring large latency cost for synchronous speculative model evaluation.
+1. We can run a decent speculative model without incurring large latency cost for synchronous speculative model evaluation.
+It should be possible to get one - smaller size of the same family, quantization and not have to retrain/tune model or its part;
-2. You can fit a decent speculative model into memory, if you have an extra device.
-3. You are likely to find such speculative model (smaller size of the same family, quantization) and not have to retrain/tune model or its part.
+2. We effectively have more memory, and speculative model which would otherwise not fit into RAM alongside the main model can take space on second machine.

 It is very experimental, with some improvements in progress.